Skip to main content

 Facility Information

 IYC Chicago is located on the west side of the city.
 Staff receives ongoing behavioral management and de-escalation training.
-The center provides individualized programming to meet the needs of each youth, such as GED and high school diploma academic services, an in-patient substance abuse treatment program, mental health services, medical services, leisure time activities, assessments, parenting groups, and family engagement programming.
+The center provides individualized programming to meet the needs of each youth, such as GED and high school diploma academic services, an in-patient substance abuse treatment program, mental health services, medical services, leisure time activities, assessments, parenting groups, vocational programming and family engagement programming.
 In addition, the center receives many volunteer services, including religious services, a musical theatre workshop, and therapeutic canine companionship and training modules.
 Some volunteer programs include off-site activities.
-The goal of this entry is to promote public safety while providing an environment that improves the outcomes of our youth.
+The goal of this entry is to be aligned with our Department mission of building youth skills and strengthening family connections to promote public safety while providing an environment that improves the outcomes of our youth.